lorenaacuna/GASTLI/docs/source/index.rst

 GASTLI: The GAS gianT modeL for Interiors
 =========================================

 Welcome to the **GASTLI** documentation!
-GASTLI is a Python package developed for user-friendly modeling of exoplanet interiors with volatile-rich envelopes.
+GASTLI is a user-friendly Python package developed to support both observers and expert modelers in modeling of exoplanet interiors with volatile-rich envelopes.

 Key features:
 =============